nirpechuk/eigenfaces/README.md

 # Eigenfaces 🎭
-**By Nir Pechuk and Rohan Naphade --
+**By Nir Pechuk and Rohan Naphade**
-21-241 Final Project**

-See more details at eigenfaces.ipynb
+See more details in the writeup, or view the code in the Jupyter Notebook!